invinst/invisible-flow/architecture/adr-001-use-python.md

 ## Context

 Part of the Invisible Flow project is to take data in one format and produce output in varying formats.
-With Python's large libraries set for data manipulation and community support we feel confident that the data transformation will be easier with the tools available to us in Python.
+With Python's large set of libraries for data manipulation and community support we feel confident that the data transformation will be easier with the tools available to us in Python.